ARTVAULTMARY/Art_Vault/art_vault/artvault/src/app/README.md

 ## Redux Store
 Documentation for Redux-Toolkit can be found here: https://redux-toolkit.js.org/

-The Redux store is contained within the "redux" folder in the src/app directory, is shipped in a provider which passes the redux store down to the entire application.
+The Redux store is contained within the "redux" folder in the src/app directory and shipped in a provider which passes the redux store down to the entire application as state.
 The "store.js" file configures the redux store and combines each of the reducers located within app/Features/FeatureName/featureSlice.

 ```
 Example Application :